 These symptoms are some of a number of possible symptoms that you may experience.
 They are not designed to provide a diagnosis.
 Please see your GP or book an appointment with a psychologist to get a proper diagnosis.

 Psychologists can offer information, evidence-based treatment options, and support for anxiety conditions.
-Effective psychological treatment can help you learn to manage your anxiety, for example, Cognitive Behavioural Therapy and Mindfulness Techniques.
+Effective psychological treatment can help you learn to manage your anxiety, for example, Cognitive Behavioural Therapy or CBT Therapy and Mindfulness-based Therapies.